joyanedel/monclitype/README.md

 ## Dictionary

 The words used in MoncliType are randomly generated from a dictionary of common English words.
-The dictionary is stored in the `dictionary.txt` file in the `dictionaries` directory.
+The dictionary is stored in the `default.txt` file in the `dictionaries` directory.
 You can add or remove words from the dictionary to customize the game or you can load a different dictionary file by passing the path to the file as a command-line argument.

 Example: